fgeorgatos/HPCBIOS/testing/docs/HPCBIOS_2011-92.rst

    :align: center
    :scale: 25

-   *The Weather Research and Forecasting [WRF]_ model is a reference code for Weather and Climate communities*.
-You can see how it is built with its dependent modules.
+   **The Weather Research and Forecasting WRF model is a reference code for Weather and Climate communities**.
+   You can see how it is built with its dependent modules, with EasyBuild.

+More details at [WRF]_

 Example module namespace
 ------------------------